Reduce media waste

 Increasing the automation of these processes and eliminating the manual stages in data procurement and processing is generally an area where significant efficiency gains and cost savings may be achieved.

 The benefit of creating automated data assets is the ability to lower acquisition cost and reduce waste by focusing on look-alike audiences of your existing best customers.
 This can have a significant effect on your return on ad spend (ROAS), especially if it is backed up by robust CLV analysis.
 Additional benefits include faster response times, better adaptability and improved data security.

 Add intelligence to bought media

 Now is the right moment to prepare your media buying for the new normal.
-A first step is to talk to your agency partners to verify that they fully utilize the buying platforms’ machine learning functionality.
-Subsequently, start looking into adding extra fuel to your performance machine by piping it with first party data.
+A first step is to talk to your agency partners to verify that they fully utilise the buying platforms’ machine learning functionality.
+Subsequently, start looking into adding extra fuel to your performance machine by piping it with first-party data.
 Finally, work to add intelligence to your media buying process by including your own algorithms and models.

 The steps can be done independently but they build on and benefit from each other.
-The virtual circle is that the more data you are able to introduce, the more you will have scope to refine the algorithms, which in turn will create even more and better data for you to work with.
+The virtual circle is that the more data you can introduce, the more you will have scope to refine the algorithms, which in turn will create even more and better data for you to work with.

 Start Growing With Media Purchasing